 • Low power demand - around 150 watt

-• DLSS (Deep Learning Super Sampling) and real-time ray-tracing (RTRT) capable gaming GPU for laptop
+• DLSS (Deep Learning Super Sampling) and real-time raytracing (RTRT) capable gaming GPU for laptop

 • 256-bit memory bus with 14Gbps memory speed